-On 29th June 1940, the Twickenham Kinema was re-named Queens Cinema, and within six months it was requisitioned by the Government, for wartime use as a furniture store.
-In 1944, it was purchased by the Odeon Theatres chain, and re-opened on 24th December 1945.
+On 29th June 1940, the Twickenham Kinema was re-named Queens Cinema.
+This was to remove the Twickenham name in the possible event of the German military invading the country who would be able to determine their location.
+Within six months it was requisitioned by the Government, for wartime use as a furniture store.
+In 1944, it was purchased by the Odeon Theatres Ltd. chain, and re-opened on 24th December 1945.
 It retained the name Queens Cinema until 8th May 1950, when it was re-named Gaumont.

 The Rank Organisation closed the Gaumont on 1st December 1956 with Aldo Ray in "Nightfall" and Gary Merrill in "Bermuda Affair".
 It had never been fitted for Cinemascope.

 Later demolished a petrol station was built on the site, by 2010 it was a Shell Service Station.

 Just login to your account and subscribe to this theater